kimrm/rainy-days-ca/README.md

 ## License

 No license required.
-Project is free to clone for example og educational purposes.
+Project is free to clone for example or educational purposes.